GLOBAL MARKETS-Stocks rise on U.S. data, euro gains on Spain

 * Stocks advance, on track to double-digit quarterly gains

-* Euro gains on new Spanish budget, EU boost to rescue fund
+* Euro gains on new Spain budget, EU boost to rescue fund

 * Oil up on weak dollar, expectations of tight U.S. market